-BP stated in its Part 70 permit renewal application the emission units in Table 2, below, are insignificant.
-BP provided emission estimates and example calculations for each storage tank using EPA Tanks 4.0.9d, combustion units using emission factors from AP-42, Table 1.4-2, and process fugitive emissions using emission factors from the EPA's Protocol for Equipment Leak Emission Estimates, Table 2-4 (November 1995).
+SIMCOE stated in its Part 70 permit renewal application the emission units in Table 2, below, are insignificant.
+The application provided calculations for fugitive emissions, heaters, tanks based on a combination of EPA's Protocol for Equipment Leak Emission Estimates, Table 2-4, November 1995; manufacturer's specifications, EPA's AP-42 emission factors, and EPA Tanks 4.0.9d emission model.
 This data supports the source's claim that these units qualify as insignificant.